muratk5n/thirdwave/en/2022/02/h2-coal.md

 International Energy Agency (IEA) network*

-In recent years IEAGHG has undertaken a series of studies on the performance and costs of plants incorporating the three leading CO 2 capture technologies: post combustion, oxy- combustion and pre-combustion capture...
+In recent years IEAGHG has undertaken a series of studies on the performance and costs of plants incorporating the three leading CO2 capture technologies: post combustion, oxy- combustion and pre-combustion capture...